 Alternative population bases are the different geographical locations where individuals could have been counted for Census 2021.
 Examples include workplace, workday and out-of-term populations.

 Small populations are groups that are defined by their cultural background, including characteristics such as ethnic group, country of birth, religion, national identity, and main language.
 Examples of small populations that we have produced datasets about include:

 Detailed migration data

 Detailed migration statistics provide the characteristics of people or households who have moved within the UK or from another country into the UK during the year before the census.
-Get more information about the datasets we will produce on detailed migration.

 Origin-destination data or 'flow' data

 Origin-destination data describes the movement of people from one location to another.
 Planned types of origin-destination data from Census 2021 include:

 workplace flow data

 These datasets will be classified as either public, safeguard or secure.
 Get more details about our plans, including how you can access origin-destination data.